 Field experiences are evaluated by students, preceptors, and lead faculty, using mechanisms specific to each track.
 In general, student performance in field placements is assessed via oral or written reports of progress, review of field experience products, and final reports or presentations.
 All of these mechanisms are structured to reflect students' mastery of pre-identified learning competencies

 Track Minimum Standards for Field Experiences

-In addition to meeting the OMPH Program minimum standards for field experiences, field placements for students in the Health Management and Policy must meet the requirements described below for the culminating experience.
+In addition to meeting the OMPH Program Minimum Standards for students in the Health Promotion track, students must meet the following requirements: